Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 4.2 Step-by-step instructions: How to get to surgery faster

-✅ Step 1: Secure diagnosis
+✅ Step 1: Secure the diagnosis

 ✅ Step 2: Document your complaints